 - Significant increases in innovation and research collaboration between the North and India

-It will also be of huge benefit to the substantial Indian diaspora living in Manchester Airport’s catchment area, who currently have to suffer the cost and inconvenience of connecting flights when travelling home to visit friends and family.
+The route is also of huge benefit to the substantial Indian diaspora living in Manchester Airport’s catchment area, who currently have to suffer the cost and inconvenience of connecting flights when travelling home to visit friends and family.

 Find flights from Manchester to Delhi, and other destinations here.